ifremer-bioinformatics/samba/README.md

 ./RunSAMBA_training_dataset.sh
 ```

-This will create a 'output.test' folder at the root of the tool or in your $TMP if it exists
+At the end of the worklow, a 'output.test' folder will be created either in your $TMP (if it exists), or in your $SCRATCH (if it exists), or either at the root of the tool

 ## How to use with your own data